Arenas District Halloween Block Party

 Friday, Nov.
 7 | Arenas District Official Block Party

-This FREE block party is a signature event focused on the heart of the Palm Springs gayborhood … a celebration of Pride as well as the symbolic embrace of Arenas Road.
+This block party is a signature event focused on the heart of the Palm Springs gayborhood … a celebration of Pride as well as the symbolic embrace of Arenas Road.
 LGBTQ+ bars and local businesses pack to the rafters and spill onto the streets for the biggest free LGBTQ+ street party in Palm Springs.
 The Official Party of Pride features DJs all night.
-Join Pride revelers and dancers at the open-air beverage lounge.
-The block party invites residents and visitors to discover all that the Arenas District has to offer.

 Saturday, Nov.
 8 | Palm Springs Pride 5K Run & Walk

 Awards will be presented to the top three overall male, female, and non-binary finishers, and medals for the top 3 in each age bracket for male and female.
-All online registrants receive a T-shirt and commemorative medal (While Supplies Last).
-Due to participant limits, there will be no same-day race registration, so register early.
+All online registrants receive a T-shirt and a commemorative medal (while supplies last).
+Due to participant capacity limits, same-day race registration will not be available.
+Please register early.

 Pride Festival Highlights